enketo/enketo-express/README.md

 * linked form and data server -> authentication -> managed by enketo -> __false__
 * linked form and data server -> authentication -> external login url that sets cookie -> e.g. http://example.com/login?return={RETURNURL}, where {RETURNURL} will be set by enketo.

+### Security

+There are two potential security issues to be aware of, both of should be resolved by running this application on **https** with a valid SSL certificate.

+API security is mainly arranged by the secret API key set up in [config.json](config/config.json).
+This API key is sent in **cleartext** to Enketo by the form/data server (such as ODK Aggregate) and can easily be intercepted and read _if the transport is not secure_.
+Somebody could start using your Enketo Express installation for their own form/data server, or obtain the URLs of your forms.
+Using secure (https) transport mitigates against this hazard.
+Security increases as well by populating the _server url_ in [config.json](config/config.json).
+Also, don't forget to change your API key when you start running Enketo Express in production.

+Form authentication ... \[to follow as it is not relevant yet\]

+### Translation

+The user interface was translated by: Martijn van de Rijdt (Dutch), ...

+_Send a message if you'd like to contribute!
+We use an easy web interface provided by Transifex._

 ### Funding